bitrise-io/devcenter/_articles/reviews/android-app-bundle-draft.md

 published: false

 ---
 Creating an Android app bundle with Bitrise is _almost_ the same as generating an APK.
-Tweaking a few step inputs will enable you to compile an Android app bundle (.aab) file from your code, get the bundle signed and deployed to Google Play Store.
+All you have to do is tweaking a few step inputs to compile an Android app bundle (.aab) file from your code, get the bundle signed and deployed to Google Play Store.

 ## Generating Android app bundle with Gradle Runner Step